WPMedia/feed-components/README.md

 ## Local Development

-1. link the block to make it available to the skeleton repo.
-From the blocks/{feature} directory run `npm link`
+1. Install the blocks dependencies to make it available to the skeleton repo.
+From the blocks/{feature} directory run `npm install`
 2. Clone the [skeleton-fusion-feeds](https://github.com/WPMedia/skeleton-fusion-feeds) project and follow the setup instructions
 3. In `skeleton-fusion-feeds`, add the package you are testing to the `blocks.json` blocks array
 4. Set `useLocal` in `blocks.json` to `true`
-5. In `skeleton-fusion-feeds`, run `npx fusion start-theme --links`
+5. In `skeleton-fusion-feeds`, run `npx fusion start`
-6. When you are ready to create the PR create a changeset with `yarn changeset add` It will allow you to select which changes you want to include and designate them as major, minor or patch.
+6. When you are ready to create the PR create a changeset with `yarn changeset add` It will allow you to select which changes you want to include and designate them as a major, minor or patch release.
 Add any of the changeset files that were generated to the commit.
-There is a github action that will handle publishing the package once the PR is merged to master.
+There is a github action that will handle publishing the package once the PR is merged to the prod branch.

 ## Caveats/Gotchas/Workaround